rlrq/MINORg/README.md

          - User may also provide sequences to check against
       2. BLASTn candidate gRNA against masked non-reference and reference genome(s)
          - Optional: Screen reference genome also
-      4. Eliminate candidate gRNA that align with masked non-reference genome(s) and fail maximum match/gaps criteria
+      3. Eliminate candidate gRNA with hits outside masked regions in non-reference genome(s) and fail maximum match/gaps criteria
    2. Eliminate candidate gRNA that do not align within the CDS of reference genes
       1. Extract CDS-only regions of user-specified reference gene(s) from a reference genome (.fasta) using GFF3 annotation (.gff)
          - If the user specified a domain, the range will be restricted accordingly